 If you're anemic.
 Anemia naturally lowers your bodies resistance to infections like mastitis.

 Breastfeeding mothers are very susceptable to mastitis especially the first two months of nursing when the baby's feeding pattern is not regular.
 After that, the chances of getting mastitis are lowered when a regular feeding pattern is created.

-Mastitis is generally easy to diagnose.
-Your physician will ask about your symtons, then he or she will access that it's mastitis, usually without any further tests.
+Physician's diagnosis of breast abscess or mastitis (Your physician will ask about your symtoms, then he or she will assess that it's mastitis, usually without any further tests.)

 How to Treat Mastitis

 Doctors precscribe antibiotics as the general treatment for mastitis.
 Follow the prescribed directions directly as stated, and make sure the entire prescription of pills are used (This is VERY important).
 The baby is safe from the antibiotics in your body.
 If you see no improved results after using the antibiotics, your physician will test a sample of your breast milk at a lab to identify the specific bacteria causing your mastitis.
 They (your doctor) can then recommend a more specific antibiotic treatment.

 You can help yourself feel better by getting more rest, drinking more fluids, and using warm or cold packs on your painful breast.

 Before breastfeeding your baby, place a warm, wet washcloth over the affected breast for about 15 minutes.
 Try this at least 3 times a day.
 This increases milk flow in the breast.
 Massaging the affected breast may also increase milk flow.